hermansr/goattracker2/readme.txt

           - Backspace works as expected when entering filenames
           - Better support for some USB keyboards (unwanted characters)
           - Build instructions for MacOS (see separate txt file)
-          - Builds on Intel macOS 11 and later
+          - Builds on macOS 11 and later
+          - Use CMake-based buildsystem